xebialabs-community/xlr-veracode-plugin/README.md

 ### Configuration:

-* In Shared Configuration at the folder or global level, create a Tmna:Veracode Server with url, username, and password:
+* In Shared Configuration at the folder or global level, create a Veracode Server with url, username, and password:

 ![](images/server-config.png)